 All fuel cylinders must be fitted with an outer water resistant protective layer.
 The limitations for material and thickness of the protective layer established by the cylinder manufacturer must be observed.

-Each fuel cylinder must be secured to the inside of the basket with at least 2 cylinder straps of an approved design.
+Each fuel cylinder must be secured inside of the basket with at least 2 cylinder straps or with 1 cylinder harness of an approved design (applicable for collapsible baskets K10C and K13C only).

 WARNING No part of any fuel cylinder may overlap the upper edge of the basket.
+WARNING Each of 4 cylinder harnesses (K10C and K13C baskets only) must be tightened even when there is no fuel cylinder to secure.
 WARNING Leather straps must not be used.